 The top of the posts got some screw eyes, allowing us to hook the final two carabiners to the poles.

-Start to finish, this installation took less than 3 hours!
+From start to finish, this installation took less than 3 hours!
 The most time was spent on marking our holes on both the posts and the deck, predrilling them and confirming our measurements throughout the process.

 In fact, this was such an easy project, that we bought a second sail from Amazon that same evening.
 The second sail was triangular in shape.
 We made another trip to Home Depot for a third pole, two carabiners and one screw eye (for the new pole).
 The new sail was attached to one of the existing anchor points on the house, one of the existing poles and the newly installed third pole.

 All that was left at this point was to paint the poles black, sit back and relax under our new shade sails!